SnarpleDev/Snazzle/README.md

 2. (optional but recommended) Create a Python virtual environment.
 Snazzle requires Python 3.8+.
 However, we recommend 3.11+ as this version has better error messages that will let us diagnose issues better if you submit a bug report.
 3. Run `pip3 install -r requirements.txt`.
    > If you are on an Arch(-based) linux distro, you will have to run `sudo pacman -S python-flask` to install Flask.
-4. If you are using replit or something else blocked from Scratch's API, change the variable "REPLIT_MODE" at the top of `main.py` to True.
-5. Once deps are installed, run `flask run --with-threads`.
+4. Once deps are installed, run `flask run --with-threads`.
 This will set up a Flask server at `127.0.0.1:5000`.
 If you find any bugs, please report them.
    > The `--with-threads` option is basically required if you want Snazzle to run fast.
-7. Go to `127.0.0.1:5000` in your favourite browser and play around with it!
+5. Go to `127.0.0.1:5000` in your favourite browser and play around with it!

 ## Hosting on Replit
 We've discontinued the repl you used to have to fork a while ago because of updates to replit.
 Please host an instance somewhere else.
 (Sorry, it's not our fault.)